Instagram is one of the most popular apps for teens. The Pew Research Center says 72% of teens have said they use the Instagram app.

 - Talk with your student about the pros and cons of their account being public or private

 - Remind your children that their online activity (even under a fake username) can impact their reputation

-- Remind your kids about the dangers of talking with people online who they don’t know in real life
+- Talk about the dangers of talking with people online who they don’t know in real life

-- Since it’s easy to lose track of time on the app, consider setting App Limits for Instagram though Apple’s Screen Time feature or another parental control software
+- Help your student make decisions on managing the amount of time they spend on the app and consider using Instagram’s “Daily Reminder” or “Mute Push Notification” functions or setting App Limits through Apple’s Screen Time feature or another parental control software to help

 - Remind your students not to participate in dangerous challenges or stunts on Instagram for social media attention

-Instagram can have a positive impact on your student’s digital footprint, as long as they’re using it responsibly.
-Parents should closely monitor their kid’s Instagram accounts and should stay informed as the app continually offers updates and new features.
+Instagram can have a positive impact on your student’s digital footprint, as long as they are using it responsibly.
+Parents should have conversations with their students about appropriate behavior in the app and monitor their student’s Instagram accounts and who they are in direct communication with.